fedikk/smart-hand/README.md

   2. after getting familiar with core concepts, you can check the section [__Code documentation__]() for thorough explanation of code implementation for Arduino and python (open cv ).

+## Having a problem?
+- Check [__FAQ.md__]() for frequently asked questions
+- Check [__Issues__]() (a couple of issues are discussed there)

+- In case you couldn't find anything addressing your problem in this repositry, create an issue!

+## Feedback
+All feature requests, bugs, feedback, etc... are welcome.
+Just create an issue, and we'll look at it as soon as possible 😊

+## License
+This project uses the MIT License.
+Check LICENSE.txt for further details.